Oliverans/GooseEngine/README.md

 # GooseEngine
-Chess engine written in Golang, using dragontoothmg as its move generator.
+Chess engine written in Golang, using goosemg as its move generator.